 Although money isn't everything, it certainly helps and expats in Switzerland earn impressive salaries which are well above the global average.
 With a good work-life balance, expats have more time to enjoy the high quality of life in the safety and security of Switzerland.
 The country provides the perfect backdrop to raise a family and the diverse schooling system and popularity of international schools mean most expats feel the quality of the education their children receive is higher than back home.

-You should find it easy to adapt to the country’s luxury lifestyle and first-class infrastructure, but many expats say it’s difficult to integrate with locals.
-Developing friendships with the Swiss takes a long time as they often come across as cold and reserved.
-Fortunately, there’s a very large and welcoming expat community to make you feel more at home.
+You should find it easy to adapt to the country’s luxury lifestyle and first-class infrastructure and there’s a very large and welcoming expat community to make you feel at home.

 Basic info about Switzerland